 What part would you like to play?

-This Summer, we invite you to join us at Furtherfield to explore these questions.
+We invite you to join us at Furtherfield to explore these questions.
 Together we will make and play a game with various characters, imagining Finsbury Park in 2025 as the place where a global multispecies revolution begins – and changes the world forever.

 How can you get involved?